mikirobles/micaelrobles.com/README.md

 ## [Visit the site](https://micaelrobles.com)

 Made with React.js, bootstrapped with CRA.
-Design is inspired my Lucas Pope's games.
+Design was inspired by Lucas Pope's games.

 ---